 - Convert spoken language into subtitles or closed captions

-- Keep on record as reference of a meeting
+- Be kept on record as reference of a meeting

 - Translate an audio recording into other languages

 Translations are usually done from written format into another written format.
-Translations play a vital role in the distribution of information, because they ensure that people have access to information in their own native language.
-Some examples of translations are e.g.:
+Translations play a vital role in the distribution of information, as they ensure that people have access to information in their own native language.
+Examples of translations are e.g.: